City of Asylum

 For two years or more, City of Asylum Exiled Writers Residencies program provides a home on Sampsonia Way, a stipend, medical benefits, and help in transitioning to stable independence while in exile.
 The program is highly effective: each writer hosted by City of Asylum has created a full-length work while in residence, and has been able to continue to write and publish.
 Horacio Castellanos Moya, Khet Mar, Israel Centeno, Yaghoub Yadali, and Tuhin Das are among the writers who have lived on Sampsonia Way.

 Arts and artists are placed at the center of a community.
-In order to encourage cultural exchange with the community, over 125 free literary and art-based public events are organized every year at Alphabet City, once an abandoned Masonic hall turned into a multi-use facility for public programs that include a bookstore featuring works in translation and the Casellula Wine & Cheese Cafe.
+In order to encourage cultural exchange with the community, over 125 free literary and art-based public events are organized every year at Alphabet City, once an abandoned Masonic hall turned into a multi-use facility for public programs that include a bookstore featuring works in translation and the restaurant Brugge on North.
 City of Asylum has grown into a dynamic arts organization that has showcased over 490 writers, artists and musicians from 70 different countries.

 The program would not have been completed without a publishing arm.
 Sampsonia Way, publishes English translations of books by exiled writers, anthologies of contemporary writing from places where free speech is under threat, and is accompanied by Sampsonia Way Magazine, an online journal for literature, free speech, and social justice.